canonical/go-dqlite/SECURITY.md

 Once you submit a report, the dqlite team will work with you to figure out whether there is a security issue.
-If so, we will develop a fix, get a CVE assigned, and coordinating the release of the fix.
+If so, we will develop a fix, get a CVE assigned, and coordinate the release of the fix.
 The [Ubuntu Security disclosure and embargo policy][policy] contains more information about what you can expect during this phase, and what we expect from you.